What is a Hazard Insurance Policy? What Does it Cost & Cover?

 Anytime you take out a home mortgage, your lender will require you to purchase a hazard policy.
-Hazard Insurance protects both your new property and the lender’s investment, but what exactly does it cover?
+Hazard Insurance protects both your new property and the lender’s investment, but what exactly does it cover and how much does it cost?

 What is a Hazard Insurance Policy?

 As the name implies, hazard insurance coverage is designed to protect the structure of your home against a number of potential hazards.
 Since your mortgage company is the one bearing most of the risk on your home purchase, they want to ensure that their investment is protected against damage and destruction.
 Hence, the requirement for a hazard policy on your home insurance policy.

 What Does Hazard Insurance Cover?

 Hazard insurance coverage will protect your dwelling from named perils, offering to repair, rebuild, or replace these within the policy limits if they are destroyed or damaged.
 This means protecting:

 - The actual structure of the home